devtools::install_github("cran/sdtalt") (not on CRAN)

 )

 This data frame now has point estimates of every participant’s d’ and c.
-The implied EVSDT model for participant 53 is shown in Figure 1.
+I show the first six participants’ implied EVSDT model in Figure 1.

 Estimate EVSDT model with a GLM